-- Adhesives, Coatings, and Inks

-- Foam Blowing Agents

-- Aerosols

-- Refrigeration and Air Conditioning

-- Cleaning Solvents

-- Sterilants

-- Fire Suppression and Explosion Protection

-- Tobacco Expansion

-The SNAP program does not provide a static list of alternatives but instead, evolves the list as EPA makes decisions that are informed by its overall understanding of the environmental and human health impacts as well as its current knowledge about available substitutes.
-The EPA identifies and evaluates substitutes in end-uses that have historically used ozone-depleting substances (ODS); looks at overall risk to human health and the environment of both existing and new substitutes; publishes lists of acceptable and unacceptable substitutes by end-use; promotes the use of acceptable substitutes; and provides the public with information about the potential environmental and human health impacts of substitutes.
-To arrive at determinations on the acceptability of substitutes, the Agency performs a cross-media analysis of risks to human health and the environment from the use of various substitutes in different industrial and consumer uses that have historically used ODS.
+EPA's SNAP program reviews substitutes within a comparative risk framework in the following industrial sectors: Adhesives, Coatings, and Inks; Foam Blowing Agents; Aerosols; Refrigeration and Air Conditioning; Cleaning Solvents; Sterilants; Fire Suppression and Explosion Protection; and Tobacco Expansion.
+The SNAP program does not provide a static list of alternatives but instead evolves the list as EPA makes decisions that are informed by its overall understanding of the environmental and human health impacts as well as its current knowledge about available substitutes.
+The EPA identifies and evaluates substitutes in end-uses that have historically used ozone-depleting substances (ODS); looks at overall risk to human health and the environment of both existing and new substitutes; publishes lists of acceptable and unacceptable substitutes by enduse; promotes the use of acceptable substitutes; and provides the public with information about the potential environmental and human health impacts of substitutes.
+To arrive at determinations on the acceptability of substitutes, the Agency performs a crossmedia analysis of risks to human health and the environment from the use of various substitutes in different industrial and consumer uses that have historically used ODS.
 EPA reviews characteristics, including the following, when evaluating each proposed substitute: